Back to Blog

-Prime Day Advertising Strategy: Before, During, and After
+Prime Day Book Advertising Strategy: Before, During, and After

-Most Amazon sellers treat Prime Day like a regular day with bigger budgets.
-They raise their budget cap the night before, watch the numbers spike, and congratulate themselves on higher sales — without ever knowing whether they maximized the opportunity or just rode the wave that was coming regardless.
+Most authors treat Prime Day like a regular day with bigger budgets.
+They raise their ad spend the night before, watch the numbers spike, and congratulate themselves on higher sales — without ever knowing whether they maximized the opportunity or just rode the wave that was coming regardless.

-Prime Day is the highest-stakes 48 hours on Amazon’s calendar.
+Prime Day is the highest-stakes 48 hours on Amazon’s calendar for books.
 CPCs spike.
 Competition intensifies.
-Shoppers are actively hunting for deals.
+Readers are actively hunting for deals.
 If your strategy is not specifically calibrated for this environment, you will overpay for results that should have been better.

 Here is how to approach it systematically: before, during, and after.